 2. Make the Blended Mixture

-Blend shallots, garlic, turmeric, galangal, and coriander seeds all together Please add some oil to help the blending process; otherwise, it will be too dry, and the mixture will not be smooth.
+Blend shallots, garlic, turmeric, galangal, and coriander seeds all together.
+Please add some oil to help with the blending process; otherwise, it will be too dry, and the mixture will not be smooth.
 I am using my immersion blender (here is the Amazon link for the type I use).
-If you don’t have the immersion blender, you can use any other spice blender (generally any blender that you can use to blend a small amount of the ingredients), or you can do it the traditional way by using the mortal and pestle.
+Suppose you don’t have the immersion blender.
+In that case, you can use any other spice blender (generally any blender that you can use to blend a small amount of the ingredients), or you can do it the traditional way by using the mortal and pestle.
 Anything that will make them smooth.

 3. Saute the Blended Seasoning Together with Galangal